-- You cannot use subqueries with OR.
+- You can't use subqueries with OR.

-- COUNT, FOR UPDATE, ORDER BY, and LIMIT are not supported in subqueries.
+- COUNT, FOR UPDATE, ORDER BY, and LIMIT aren't supported in subqueries.

-- The following objects are not currently supported in subqueries:
+- The following objects aren't currently supported in subqueries:

 - ActivityHistory

 - Attachments

 - Event

-- EventAttendee

 - Note

 - OpenActivity

 - Tags (AccountTag, ContactTag, and all other tag objects)

 - Task